jamesmurdza/sandbox/README.md

 <details>
 <summary>Instructions</summary>
-Anyone can contribute a custom template for integration in Sandbox.
-Since Sandbox is built on E2B, there is no limitation to what langauge or runtime a Sandbox can use.
+Anyone can contribute a custom template for integration in GitWit.
+Since GitWit is built on E2B, there is no limitation to what langauge or runtime a GitWit can use.

 Currently there are five templates: